elapouya/django-listing/README.rst

 * Uses Django translation framework : one can translate the listing as needed
 * Toolbars can be added at the top and/or at the bottom to make actions
 * Built-in toolbar action are : sorting, select a listing variation, number of rows per page, export data.
-There are customizable.
+They are customizable.
 * Toolbar items are class-based : one can create a custom one easily
-* django-listing can automatically create a form for filtering data source
+* django-listing can automatically create a filter form (aka search form)
 * Listing rows can be selectable in order to apply some actions
 * Listings can be editable for mass updates
 * django-listing can automatically create a form for inserting data to database